Build quality links

 Keep an eye on the links you've built as your link profile keeps growing.
 Remember to regularly check that your links are in place, have the right anchor text, and don't get under a Nofollow tag.

 How-to: Verify links.
 To check on the links you've built, select them in your LinkAssistant project and hit .
-Select Scan only current page and hit Next.
+Select Scan only current page and click OK.

-Once the verification is complete, right-click the header of any column in your LinkAssistant workspace, select Verification Passed from the list of available columns on the left, double-click it to add it to the list of visible columns, and hit OK.
+Once the verification is complete, right-click the header of any column in your LinkAssistant workspace, select Verification Passed from the list of available columns and hit OK.

 In the Verification Passed column, examine the verification status of each of your partners.
 Look out for links that come back with a No status (these links are no longer found on the backlink page), get under a Nofollow tag, or have wrong anchors.
 When necessary, contact your link partners right from LinkAssistant (by selecting the partner in your workspace and hitting ) and shoot them a message explaining your problem or request.